Band of Pride: Hoop Troop

 Hoop Troop is the official basketball pep band at Louisiana Tech University.
 The Hoop Troop performs at most men's and women's basketball home games and travels to select road basketball games.
 The band also usually travels to all post-season games played by the Bulldogs and Lady Techsters, and is known nationally as one of the best basketball bands in college basketball.
 In the 2005 post-season, the Hoop Troop was featured in a Sports Illustrated's College Edition article, "65 Things We Want to See During March Madness" in which states, "30) The Louisiana Tech pep band, a.k.a. the Hoop Troop, the funniest band in the land."
 The Hoop Troop was the only basketball band to be listed.

 Other Ensembles

 Jazz ensembles

-The jazz ensembles are directed by Dr. Trevor Davis.
+The jazz ensembles are directed by Dr. Wade Dillingham.
 The ensembles have open auditions each year during the start of the Fall Quarter.